-Another challenge is somewhat difficult to explain at a high level, but it comes from the fact that the trace bound ultimately comes down to a weighted count of certain closed ``hypergraph walks'' performed on the hypergraph corresponding to constraints of the $k$-XOR instance.
+Perhaps the most important challenge comes from the fact that the trace bound ultimately boils down to a weighted count of certain closed ``hypergraph walks'' performed on the hypergraph corresponding to constraints of the $k$-XOR instance.
+These objects arise from our notion of non-backtracking walks on the symmetric matrix $\mathbf{M}$ obtained from the instance.
 This count is performed by showing that such walks can be encoded with a small number of bits.
 It is enough to count walks in which every hyperedge is repeated at least twice, and the crux of the argument is that the second time we see a hyperedge we can encode that hyperedge in a compact way.
 A naive way of doing that would point back to the previous step in the walk in which that hyperedge appeared, and this costs $\log \ell$ bits where $\ell$ is the length of the walk.
 To obtain the right result, however, repeated hyperedges have to be represented with an amortized constant number of bits per occurrence.
 The argument of Bordenave, Lalarge and Massouli\'e \cite{BordenaveLM15} relies on the assumption, which is true with high probability, that the graph is ``tangle-free,'' meaning that small subgraphs have at most one cycle.